sergodeeva/sergodeeva.github.io/_posts/2019-06-13-dockerizing-next-js-application.md

 ## Install Docker

 You can download Docker installer from the [official site](https://docs.docker.com/install/).
 Installation went smooth on my Mac machine, however I got into minor issues when was doing the same on Linux CentOS.
-Here are installation steps for CentOS:
+Here are the installation steps for CentOS:

 ```
 sudo yum install -y yum-utils device-mapper-persistent-data lvm2